intel-analytics/ipex-llm/docs/readthedocs/source/doc/Chronos/Overview/how-to-create-forecaster.md

 tcn = TCNForecaster.from_tsdataset(tsdataset,
                                    past_seq_len=48,
                                    future_seq_len=5)
 tcn.fit(tsdataset)

 # Call roll or to_torch_dataloader, do not specify past_seq_len and future_seq_len
 loader = tsdataset.to_torch_data_loader(...)
 tcn = TCNForecaster.from_tsdataset(tsdataset)
 tcn.fit(loader)
 ```

-#### 2. Create a forecaster directly
+#### Create a forecaster directly
-You can also create TCNForecaster directly.
+You can also create TCNForecaster directly, the parameters mentioned above still need to be specified.

 ```python
 from bigdl.chronos.forecaster import TCNForecaster
 # prepare dataset